tamailab/WebVR_WorkPlatform/README.md

 ## Description

 WebVR_WorkPlatform is a framework for developing WebVR contents.
+By the way, this platform is in Japanese.

 ***DEMO:***